ardian-c/note-taking-app/Readme.md

 # Design PF Architecture

 Hi, I am Ardian Cakolli, a software engineer.
-In the next lines I'll explain the solutions I have provided to the task provided in this [link](https://www.notion.so/Design-Product-Feedback-architecture-b5eff97ff2ac479cacc337103804ee13#da6527627865478d9762f9c32a9bbe99).
+In the next lines I'll explain the solutions I have provided to the task.

 ## Architecture Overview